AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-08-28-password-composition-rules/index.md

 Before we discuss why password composition rules are ineffective, let's take a step back and understand how attackers figure out what a user's password is in the first place.

-The simplest approach is to use brute force.
-One way to do this is the old-fashioned way: If a login system doesn't rate-limit log-in attempts, then an attacker can attempt to log in to a user's account directly any number of times.
-This can be automated with a script that makes HTTP requests to the login form's endpoint and tries out different passwords from a custom wordlist.
-Alternatively, an attacker can choose a single weak password and try to log in to multiple user accounts with it, hoping that the password eventually works for one of the accounts.
+It used to be the case that older systems didn't rate-limit log-in attempts, meaning attackers could try to log into user accounts any number of times directly.
+This could've been automated with a script, making HTTP requests to the login form's endpoint and trying out different passwords until one of them worked.
+Alternatively, an attacker could've chosen a single weak password (like `password` or `qwerty`) and tried to log in to multiple user accounts with it, hoping that the password would eventually work for one of the accounts.

-However, more commonly, login systems employ rate limiting to deter brute-force attacks, especially since they can overload a website's servers with requests if precautions aren't taken.
+However, nowadays, most login systems employ rate limiting to deter these types of hands-on attacks (and to protect their website's servers from denial-of-service attacks).
 Rate-limiting log-in attempts is recommended by the same NIST publication:

 {% quote "5.1.1.2 Memorized Secret Verifiers", "https://pages.nist.gov/800-63-3/sp800-63b.html#memsecretver" %}
 Verifiers SHALL implement a rate-limiting mechanism that effectively limits the number of failed authentication attempts that can be made on the subscriber’s account as described in [Section 5.2.2](https://pages.nist.gov/800-63-3/sp800-63b.html#throttle).